Page-bottom layout change on the way. Details here.

 - Have green skin and tusks, and are physically similar to (some) trolls from European folklore.

 - Have simian features instead of porcine (though this varies by universe), and they aren't necessarily outright repulsive.
-Orcish women can be beautiful, but it is an acquired taste.
-The men tend to have it rougher, but can still be ruggedly handsome.
+They can even be attractive, with the women being Amazonian beauties and the men burly and rugged.

 - Are usually bigger than humans and almost always stronger.
 A tall Orc will be probably about 9 feet tall, but much more stocky and robustly built.
 Limbs are close to a foot thick.